andresvillatorres/humanBodiesToBLOB/README.md

 <img src="imgs/female_pose.png" align="right" width=540>

-This image bellow is an example of what kind of blobs are expected to be generated
+This image bellow is an experiment using the trained network labelsToCities, as an example of what how blobs are expected to  generate human-like entities

 <img src="imgs/frankfurt_000000_003357_gtFine_labelIds_synthesized_image.jpg" align="right" width=540>